-To change the port number for EAP over UDP communication with the Cisco Trust Agent, use the eou port command in global configuration mode.
+To change the port number for EAP over UDP communication with the Cisco Trust Agent in a NAC Framework configuration, use the eou port command in global configuration mode.
 To use the default value, use the no form of this command.